-The endowment consists of permanently restricted funds and related earnings held in the beneficial interests in perpetual trusts.
+The endowment consists of permanently restricted funds and related earnings held by the Foundation along with the beneficial interests in perpetual trusts.
 Net assets associated with the endowment fund are classified and reported based on the existence or absence of donor-imposed restrictions.

 The investment policy consists of investing in a diversified asset or assets in an attempt to maximize total return consistent with an acceptable level of risk.
 The endowment management strategy is that present and future generations of students will enjoy equivalent levels of purchasing power through a balanced endowment management approach which (a) generates income to provide for current needs and (b) maintains a base for generating income to meet future needs.
+Up to 5.0% (or higher if donor restrictions specify a distribution percentage) of the total fair value of investable assets as of July 1 each year is budgeted for use in the current fiscal year according to restrictions of donors.
+The Foundation's Board of Trustees determines an appropriate amount of expenditures each year based on the net asset value of the endowment fund.